civo/status/content/issues/2025-04-10-disruption-phx1.md

 ---

+2025-04-10 11:26:23 UTC

+The issue with the PHX1 region has been identified and resolved.
+Customer workloads are recovering and are coming back online.

+---

 2025-04-10 09:03:09 UTC

 We are facing an issue in the PHX1 region, that is affecting certain customer workloads.
 We are working with our provider to restore services back.